GeReV/yagbe/README.md

 - [Pan Docs](https://gbdev.github.io/pandocs/) - Used as the main reference for the entire console.
 - [Pan Docs Rendering Internals](https://github.com/gbdev/pandocs/blob/bbdc0ef79ba46dcc8183ad788b651ae25b52091d/src/Rendering_Internals.md) - No longer included in the full docs, but clarifies a few things about rendering.
 - [The Ultimate Game Boy Talk](https://media.ccc.de/v/33c3-8029-the_ultimate_game_boy_talk) by [Michael Steil](https://github.com/mist64) - Used mainly as another reference to understanding the Game Boy rendering.
+- [Coffee GB](https://github.com/trekawek/coffee-gb) - Once most systems were working, used as an example for a rewrite of the rendering system (which turns out unnecessary, see notes).

 #### CPU
 - [gb-opcodes](https://gbdev.github.io/gb-opcodes/optables/) - Table of CPU instructions, arranged by their hex representation.